questdb/questdb/CONTRIBUTING.md

 ## Committing

 We use [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to auto-generate release notes.
 We require all commit comments to conform.
-To that end commits have to be granular enough to be successfuly described using this method.
+To that end commits have to be granular enough to be successfully described using this method.

 ## Squashing commits